Skip to main content

 Household Income Eligibility Application

 The Syracuse City School District continues to participate in the Community Eligibility Provision (CEP) under Child Nutrition Programs.
-CEP is directed toward schools with a high percentage of economically disadvantaged students.
-Under CEP, all students within the Syracuse City School District will receive breakfast and lunch at no charge for the entire school year.
+In New York State, schools where 25% or more of students qualify for free/reduced priced school meals qualify as CEP.
+Under CEP, all students within the Syracuse City School District receive breakfast and lunch at no charge for the entire school year.
 We offer daily meal service to our students when school is in session.
 During the school year we provide more than 12,000 breakfasts, 15,000 lunches, 7,000 after school snacks and 2,500 suppers daily.
 We also offer a Summer Nutrition Program at select schools, city parks, churches and community agencies during our Summer Nutrition program.
-However, for the District to continue to provide free meal services, and to receive further state and federal funding, you will need to complete a household income eligibility form.
-If your children qualify, students may also receive SAT and other testing fee waivers.

 Allergies and Dietary Restrictions